Catroidvania/ut3/README.md

 if all works then the executable will be in the `/build/` directory

-and you can run it with
+and you can run it with:

 ```
 ut3